 1.)
-Downloading and installing the new created white label backup client.
+Downloading and installing the newly created white label backup client.

-In the guide we covered the creation and build process of generating your white labeled backup client in from the Backup Management Web Console.
-That’s where the installer in downloaded from directly.
-In backup agent will be install on a Microsoft Windows Server 2012 R2 for the demo.
+In the guide, we covered the creation and build process of generating your white-labeled offsite backup solution from the Backup Management Web Console.
+That’s where the installer is downloaded from directly.
+In backup agent will be installed on a Microsoft Windows Server 2012 R2 for the demo.

 2.)
 Registering the new backup account.